|While not entirely within the geographical borders of Schuylkill Haven, the Union Cemetery is probably most

 was born near Friedensburg, but later lived in Schuylkill Haven.

 His story is on the Civil War page of this site.
 Note the detailed

 sword carved into the upper segment.
 Above are the intricate

 stone crosses of Phillip and Alice Drumheller.

 and Seneca Tonic and Santorine Worm Syrup.
-On the right is town pharmacist Charles Commings
+On the left is town pharmacist Charles Commings and